Dreamy Tahini Sauce

 Recipe updated, originally posted December 2015.
 Since posting this in 2015, we have tweaked the recipe to be more clear and added a quick recipe video. – Adam and Joanne

-Use this magical tahini sauce as a dressing for salads, a sauce for vegetables and meats, a spread for sandwiches or a dip for just about anything.
-It’s very simple to make and is much more than the sum of it’s parts.
+Use this vegan tahini sauce as a dressing for salads, a sauce for vegetables and meats, a spread for sandwiches or a dip for just about anything.
+It’s very simple to make and is much more than the sum of its parts.
 Just delicious!

 You Will Need